Children of Men

-The film was released by Universal Pictures on 22 September, 2006, in the UK and on 25 December in the US.
-Critics noted the relationship between the US' Christmas opening and the film's themes of hope, redemption, and faith.
+The film was released by Universal Pictures on 22 September 2006, in the UK and on 25 December in the US.
 Despite the limited release and lack of any clear marketing strategy during awards season by the film's distributor, Children of Men received critical acclaim and was recognised for its achievements in screenwriting, cinematography, art direction, and innovative single-shot action sequences.
-It was nominated for three Academy Awards: Best Adapted Screenplay, Best Cinematography, and Best Film Editing.
+While it underperformed at the box office, it was nominated for three Academy Awards: Best Adapted Screenplay, Best Cinematography, and Best Film Editing.
 It was also nominated for three BAFTA Awards, winning Best Cinematography and Best Production Design, and for three Saturn Awards, winning Best Science Fiction Film.
-In 2016 it was voted 13th among 100 films considered the best of the 21st century by 117 film critics from around the world.
+It was voted 13th in a BBC critics’ poll on the best films released between 2000 and 2016 by film critics from around the world.